 Fluid intelligence is known to be important in most domains of human intellectual performance.
 Tracking balls bounce around a screen is a pretty abstract task, ipso facto, this is something most people would not normally associate with thinking skills.
 However, as we covered in a recent blog on the fundamentals of NeuroTracker, there are a special set of characteristics packaged into this training methodology that pack a cognitive punch when combined.

-For this reason NeuroTracker has top-down effects on cognitive function, even being shown to directly engage the command centres of the brain involved with complex decision-making.
+For this reason NeuroTracker has top-down effects on cognitive function, even being shown to directly engage the command centers of the brain involved with complex decision-making.
 NeuroTracker inventor and researcher of the study, Professor Faubert, chose to investigate this relationship between a visual processing task and fluid intelligence because of the many studies showing that NeuroTracker engages a slew of important brain functions.
 In addition, scores on NeuroTracker have been shown to differentiate experts from amateurs in sports, as well as different populations and cognitive conditions.

 “Unfortunately, the traditional approach for fostering young minds in the classroom still tends to revolve around increasing crystallized intelligence (knowledge-based abilities), as opposed to fluid intelligence (thinking, reasoning and problem-solving abilities).
 Focusing on crystallized intelligence, rather than fluid intelligence, could be because it’s simpler for institutions to do so.

 This approach, however, could lead to a disparity between who is able or unable to succeed in the classroom.
 For instance, students with low fluid intelligence tend to struggle with developing crystallized intelligence.
 As a result, these students get left behind; they are not given the chance to develop skills that actually may help them learn.”